-Non-matriculating status is a non-degree admission status.
-This category of admission is granted to persons with undergraduate degrees who wish to enroll in graduate social work courses, but are undecided about curriculum choices or have no immediate plans to study for the Master of Social Work degree.
-The School will admit a limited number of applicants as non-degree students.
-Admission to certain courses will be on a space available basis and may require the approval of the Associate Dean.
+Non-Matriculating status is a non-degree admission status.
+This category of admission is granted to persons with undergraduate degrees who wish to enroll in graduate social work courses but are undecided about curriculum choices or have no immediate plans to study for the Master of Social Work degree.
+The School will admit a limited number of applicants as nondegree students.
+Admission to certain courses will be on a space available basis and may require the approval of the Dean of Graduate Studies and Research.

 A non-degree student, who, at a later date, desires to study for the Master of Social Work degree, must apply for admission as a matriculating student.
-Because of the competitive nature of admission, completion of non-degree coursework does not guarantee admission.
-Should admission be granted, a maximum of six (6) graduate credit hours taken as a non-degree student at The Ethelyn R. Strong School of Social Work may be considered for credit.
+Because of the competitive nature of admission, completion of nondegree coursework does not guarantee admission.
+Should admission be granted, a maximum of six (6) graduate credit hours can be taken as a non-degree student.
+Courses completed at Norfolk State University or other accredited institutions may be considered for transfer credit provided that the credits have not been applied toward another degree, the grade earned in each course is "B" or above, the courses are approved by the School of Social Work, and courses are completed within 5 years of admission to the MSW program.